 Others have just a tiny green “Parada” stop sign:

-And of course, since you are in a small town, you can create your own bus stop.
-Just flag down a bus, and chances are they’ll stop for you.
+And, of course, since you’ll be in a small town, you can create your own bus stop.
+Just flag down a bus, and chances are the bus driver will stop for you.

 The bus change from Pomaire to Santiago is different than when you were traveling from Santiago to Pomaire.